 - 1. What is the difference between government expenditures and government purchases?
 How do the two variables differ in terms of their effect on GDP? - 2.
 Federally funded student aid programs generally reduce benefits by \$1 for every \$1 that recipients earn.
 Do such programs represent government purchases or transfer payments?
 Are they automatic stabilizers? - 3.
 Crowding out reduces the degree to which a change in government purchases influences the level of economic activity.
 Is it a form of automatic stabilizer? - 4.
-The Case in Point on fiscal policy before World War I and after World War II mentions the idea of policy-induced recessions.
-Explain how this notion relates to the difficulties discussed in the text of using discretionary policy to stabilize the economy. - 5.
+Why is it important to try to determine the size of the fiscal policy multiplier? - 5.
 Suppose an economy has an inflationary gap.
 How does the government's actual budget deficit or surplus compare to the deficit or surplus it would have at potential output? - 6.
-Suppose the president were given the authority to increase or decrease federal spending by as much as \$100 billion in order to stabilize economic activity.
+Suppose the president was given the authority to increase or decrease federal spending by as much as \$100 billion in order to stabilize economic activity.
 Do you think this would tend to make the economy more or less stable? - 7.
 Suppose the government increases purchases in an economy with a recessionary gap.
 How would this policy affect bond prices, interest rates, investment, net exports, real GDP, and the price level?
 Show your results graphically. - 8.
 Suppose the government cuts transfer payments in an economy with an inflationary gap.
 How would this policy affect bond prices, interest rates, investment, the exchange rate, net exports, real GDP, and the price level?
 Show your results graphically. - 9.
 Suppose that at the same time the government undertakes expansionary fiscal policy, such as a cut in taxes, the Fed undertakes contractionary monetary policy.
 How would this policy affect bond prices, interest rates, investment, net exports, real GDP, and the price level?
 Show your results graphically. - 10.
 Given the nature of the implementation lag discussed in the text, discuss possible measures that might reduce the lag.